ftherrien/inv-design/README.md

 ## Usage

-If you have trouble using or installing DIDgen please [create and issue](https://github.com/ftherrien/inv-design/issues/new) or [ask a question](https://github.com/ftherrien/inv-design/discussions/new?category=q-a).
+If you have trouble using or installing DIDgen please [create an issue](https://github.com/ftherrien/inv-design/issues/new) or [ask a question](https://github.com/ftherrien/inv-design/discussions/new?category=q-a).
 I will be happy to help!

 ### As a command-line interface (cli)